-The 21st Piano Olympus will take place from 5 to 8 October 2023
+The next KlavierOlymp will take place from 3rd to 6th October 2024.

 Since 2003, the KlavierOlymp has offered a podium for young pianists in Bad Kissingen, Germany's most famous spa town.
-This year, for the 20th time, six outstanding young talents from six nations will present themselves to an expert jury and the interested public, who will award three prizes and an audience prize.
-In addition, performances are guaranteed as part of the Kissinger Sommer 2023.
-The KlavierOlymp will take place from 6 to 9 October 2022.
+This year, for the 21st time, six outstanding young talents from six nations will present themselves to an expert jury and the interested public, who will award three prizes and an audience prize.
+In addition, performances are guaranteed as part of the Kissinger Sommer 2024.

 The KlavierOlymp traditionally adds an autumnal encore to the Kissingen festival season on the first weekend in October.
-The competition was launched in 2003 and will be held for the 20th time in 2022.
+The competition was launched in 2003 and took place for the 21st time in 2023.
 The aim of the KlavierOlymp is to discover the next generation of pianists.
-Every year, six highly talented young pianists aged 27 or younger are invited to Bad Kissingen to perform a solo recital of their own choice in the magnificent Rossini Hall - named after the Italian composer who took a cure there in 1856 - and a joint final concert in the Max Littmann Hall, one of the best concert halls in the world.
+Every year, six highly talented, promising young pianists aged 27 and under are invited to Bad Kissingen to perform a solo recital of their choice in the magnificent Rossini Hall - named after the Italian composer who was treated there in 1856 - and a joint final concert in the Max Littmann Hall, one of the best concert halls in the world.
 The participants have all already won competitions at home and abroad and are at the beginning of a promising career.

-Three prizes will be awarded by a jury of experts and one audience prize is awarded by the audience who have attended all the concerts.
-The successful participants of the competition can then be experienced in the programme of the Kissinger Sommer of the following year on the one hand, and on the other hand they are supported on their career path through cooperation with other organisers and the arrangement of further performances.
-Names such as Behzod Abduraimov, Kit Armstrong, Kirill Gerstein, Martin Helmchen, Igor Levit, Alice Sara Ott, Herbert Schuch or Anna Vinnitskaya, who are among the former prizewinners and are now captivating audiences on stages around the world, are impressive proof that the stars of tomorrow can always be discovered here.
+Three prizes are awarded by a jury of experts and one audience prize is awarded by the audience who have attended all the concerts.
+The successful participants in the competition can then be seen in the following year's Kissinger Sommer programme and are also supported on their career path through cooperation with other organisers and the arrangement of further performances.
+Names such as Behzod Abduraimov, Kit Armstrong, Kirill Gerstein, Martin Helmchen, Igor Levit, Alice Sara Ott, Herbert Schuch and Anna Vinnitskaja, who are among the former prizewinners and are now captivating audiences on stages around the world, are impressive proof that the stars of tomorrow can always be discovered here.